 For purposes of calculating stock-based compensation, the fair value of restricted stock or restricted stock units granted is equal to the market value of a share of common stock on the date of the grant.
 For grants that were awarded on May 7, 2008 in conjunction with our initial public offering, we used the initial public offering price as the fair value of the restricted stock and restricted stock units granted.
 For stock options, we estimate the fair value on the date of grant using the Black-Scholes option-pricing model.
 The determination of fair value using the Black-Scholes model requires a number of complex and subjective variables.
 One key input into the model is the fair value of our common stock on the date of grant, the initial public offering price in the case of stock options issued on May 7, 2008.
 Other key variables in the Black-Scholes option-pricing model include the expected volatility of our common stock price, the expected term of the award and the risk-free interest rate.
 In addition, we are required to estimate forfeitures of unvested awards when recognizing compensation expense.
-Significant assumptions used to calculate stock-based compensation during the years ended December 31, 2009 and 2008 were a stock price volatility of 32.5% and 32.4%, respectively, an expected option life of 4.5 years, a risk-free interest rate based on the 5-year treasury note yield on the date of grant ranging from 1.9% to 2.5% in 2009 and 2.5 % to 3.1% in 2008 and a 0% expected dividend yield.
+Significant assumptions used to calculate stock-based compensation during the years ended December 31, 2010 and 2009 were a stock price volatility of 52.2% and 32.5%, respectively, an expected option life of 4.5 years, a risk-free interest rate based on the 5-year treasury note yield on the date of grant ranging from 1.1% to 2.6% in 2010 and 1.9% to 2.5% in 2009 and a 0% expected dividend yield.

-Stock-based compensation expense recognized for the years ended December 31, 2009 and 2008 was \$2.6 million and \$11.3 million, respectively.
-No stock-based compensation expense was recognized for the year ended December 31, 2007.
+Stock-based compensation expense recognized for the years ended December 31, 2010, 2009 and 2008 was \$3.1 million, \$2.6 million and \$11.3 million, respectively.
 We cannot predict with certainty the impact of stock-compensation expense to be recognized in the future because the actual amount of stock-based compensation expense we record in any fiscal period will be dependent on a number of factors, including the number of shares subject to the stock awards issued, the fair value of our common stock at the time of issuance and the expected volatility of our stock price over time.
-However, based on awards we currently expect to make in 2010, stock-based compensation for the year ended December 31, 2010 is projected to be approximately \$3.4 million.
+However, based on awards we currently expect to make in 2011, stock-based compensation for the year ended December 31, 2011 is projected to be approximately \$3.5 million.